Circle And Arrow Symbol

 4. Software and User Interface Design:

 In software applications and user interfaces, the circle and arrow symbol can indicate various actions or interactions.
-Think about it: for instance, it might symbolize a rotating element, a cyclical process within the software, or a drag-and-drop function.
+Here's the thing — for instance, it might symbolize a rotating element, a cyclical process within the software, or a drag-and-drop function.
 Its concise nature allows designers to convey actions and functionalities efficiently.

 • Example: A circular arrow button in a media player might symbolize "repeat."